2022/23 | Conestoga College

 This handbook has been prepared to provide further information about academic standards, guidelines and processes specific to the PN Program.
 Reading, understanding, and following the information in this handbook is an important first step in your continued success in this program and as a health care professional.
 The handbook has been compiled with careful consideration for your personal and professional growth during your time at the college.
 If you do not understand any of the information in this handbook, please ask the Nursing Faculty or the Chair of Nursing for an explanation.

 Use the index in this handbook as your guide and the contents as your continuous reference as you proceed through the program.
-The PN Faculty will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.
+The PN Faculty will refer to the handbook often, but the responsibility for knowing the program standards and requirements is ultimately yours.
+There are additional campus guidelines for students who are located in the Living Classroom at University Gates.
+These will be provided to you by your program coordinator.

 In addition to the PN Program Handbook, the Conestoga College Student Guide outlines important policies and procedures for you to follow.
 The PN Program Handbook is a supplement to, but not a replacement for, the Conestoga College Student Guide.

 We are here to help you succeed along your journey.
-Should you experience difficulty or need assistance in any area of your studies, please talk to your professor, Program Coordinator, or come to my office to seek direction.
+Should you experience difficulty or need assistance in any area of your studies, please talk to your professor, Program Coordinator, student success advisor or contact me to seek direction.

 Heather Cross, Chair of Nursing